prebid/prebid.github.io/dev-docs/bidders/optimera.md

 ---

 ### About Optimera:
 Optimera is a service that provides real-time viewability targeting data passed in as deal IDs.
 Optimera does not fill inventory or provide revenue.
+Optimera must be used with the "Send All Bids" Prebid configuration.
 In order to enable Optimera, please contact us at info@optimera.nyc.

 #### Send All Bids Ad Server Keys:
 `hb_pb_optimera`